PurdueRCAC/hands-on-with-anvil/challenges/Srun_Job_Launcher/README.md

 The compute nodes are composed of a CPU made of several hardware cores that have a few hardware threads each.
 Most modern HPC nodes also have GPUs, but we will not focus on those yet.

+TODO: Replace with Anvil!<br>
-Below is a picture of the Frontier compute node.
+Below is a picture of a Frontier compute node.

 <br>